xitrum-framework/scaposer/README.rst

   """

   val po = Parser.parsePo(string).right.get
-  po.t("I have one apple", "I have %d apples", 1) po.t("I have one apple", "I have %d apples", 2) po.t("A context", "I have one apple", "I have %d apples", 3)
+  po.tn("I have one apple", "I have %d apples", 1) po.tn("I have one apple", "I have %d apples", 2) po.tcn("A context", "I have one apple", "I have %d apples", 3)

 Merge Po objects
 ----------------